kobbybaah/human-frequency-framework/acceptable_use_policy.md

 For criminal justice applications, a biometric frequency profile must withstand rigorous cross-examination regarding sample contamination, tampering, and chain of custody.

+#### Signal Isolation Environments
-* **Signal Isolation Environments**: Suspect frequency booking must be performed exclusively within radiofrequency-shielded interrogation facilities to eliminate external environmental noise contamination.
+Suspect frequency booking must be performed exclusively within radiofrequency-shielded interrogation facilities to eliminate external environmental noise contamination.

+#### Immutable Ledger Stamping
-* **Immutable Ledger Stamping**: The instant an analog baseline is recorded, its metadata is irreversibly hashed and stamped onto a permissioned, immutable cryptographic ledger.
+The instant an analog baseline is recorded, its metadata is irreversibly hashed and stamped onto a permissioned, immutable cryptographic ledger.
 This enforces a mathematically verifiable chain of custody, ensuring that no investigator, administrative body, or external actor can alter, manipulate, or backdate a baseline biometric profile post-collection.

 ---